Skip to contents

 Let’s examine the results of our calculation:

-# Extract medication-level results
+# Medication-level results

-# Extract MME definitions with buprenorphine
+# MME definitions with buprenorphine

-# Extract MME definitions without buprenorphine
+# MME definitions without buprenorphine

 The results include: